RosalindHook/group-7-cfg/group-7-api/README2.md

 - [ ] Submit in GitHub as a Pull Request

-# Code Queens' Bookshop API Documentation
+# Code Queens' Bookshop API Documentation :books:

 This documentation provides an overview of the Code Queens' Bookshop API, which includes Python code and a MySQL database for a bookshop management system for the "Seventh Heaven" Bookshop and its multiple branches.
 The API allows users to browse books, explore various genres and authors, get bonus book offers and donate books.